Gideon (comics): Powers and abilities

-Gideon is a mutant who has the ability of Super Human Enhancement Assimilation: the power to temporarily endow himself with the super powers of any beings in his proximity, whether they are a superhuman, android, or mechanical battlesuit.
+Gideon is a mutant with the ability to temporarily copy the abilities of any being in his proximity.
 He scans and replicates his target's energy signatures and genetic templates, granting him a full understanding of the potential applications of the powers he acquires and enabling him to overwhelm an opponent with a superior mastery of their own powers.
+Gideon is an External, meaning he is immortal and that he can regenerate injured or missing cells from even near-fatal injuries.